Partnerships staff help and support

 Your key contacts within the University are:

-- University Academic contact - point of contact for the day to day management of your provision and all academic issues
+- University Academic Contact - point of contact for the day to day management of your provision and all academic issues

-- Administrative Contact - responsible for day to day course management administration activities
+- Administrative contact - responsible for day to day course management administration activities

 - Faculty Associate Dean (Academic) - provides advice and support on quality assurance and enhancement,

-Your Academic Contact and Faculty Associate Dean (Academic) work with you to maintain high standards across the course and student experience.
+Your University Academic Contact and Faculty Associate Dean (Academic) work with you to maintain high standards across the course and student experience.

 Staff development and training